mui/mui-x/scripts/README.md

 ### release:publish failed

 If you receive an error message like `There are no new packages that should be published`.
-Ensure that you are publishing to the correct registry, not `verdaccio` or anything else.
-If you need to reset your configuration, you can run `npm config delete registry`
+Ensure you are publishing to the correct registry, not `verdaccio` or anything else.
+If you need to reset your configuration, you can run `npm config delete registry`.